-Research is central to the mission of Teachers College, department and program.
+Research is central to the mission of Teachers College, our department and program.
 Enhancing a culture of research is important for furthering the mission of the Program, Department, and College; for maintaining the expertise and leadership of the faculty and for implementing evidence-based practice in Communication Sciences and Disorders.

-The Program values faculty who engage actively in basic and applied research and scientific inquiry; serve as a research mentor and/or collaborator; and contribute to the greater research community both within and outside the discipline of Communication Sciences ad Disorders.
-Between 2014 and 2018, there have been 86 peer-reviewed publications (including research articles, scholarly reviews and texts) 11 book chapters, and over 300 peer-reviewed presentations authored or co-authored by 90% of the full-time tenured, tenure-track, lecturer or clinical faculty in the Program.
+The Program values faculty who engage actively in basic and applied research and scientific inquiry; serve as a research mentor and/or collaborator; and contribute to the greater research community both within and outside the discipline of Communication Sciences and Disorders.
+Between 2014 and 2018, there have been 86 peer-reviewed publications (including research articles, scholarly reviews and texts), 11 book chapters, and over 300 peer-reviewed presentations authored or co-authored by 90% of the full-time tenured, tenure-track, lecturer or clinical faculty in the Program.
 Although this is a significant achievement, the Program recognizes the need to provide continued support for research, particularly for obtaining external research grant funding.

 Faculty and students will continue to engage in research in Communication Sciences and Disorders as evidenced in publications, presentations, and internal and external research grants.
 Students will demonstrate mastery of research skills and evidence-based practices.

 10% increase in presentations and publications of faculty/student research and in funded research.
-20% in increase in applications for research grants.
+20% increase in applications for research grants.
 100% of graduates demonstrate adequate research knowledge and skills.

 Goal 2 Statement: Prepare highly qualified speech-language pathologists.
 This goal aligns with Teachers College Institutional Goal 2: Educate the current and next generation of leaders in education practice and policy.